-When I worked as a CERTIFIED FINANCIAL PLANNER™ (CFP®), I realized something: one small number could have a profound effect on my clients’ financial lives, their financial futures, and their sense of well-being and peace of mind.
+As a CERTIFIED FINANCIAL PLANNER™ professional, there’s something I’ve seen over and over: one small number can have a profound effect on my clients’ financial lives, their financial futures, and their sense of well-being and peace of mind.

-In fact, that number was really small.
+In fact, that number is really small.
 It was the number one.

-Bear with me here.
-I’m going to tell you why what I call the 1% Pledge can change your life.
-And then I’m going to challenge you to take the 1% Pledge with me.
+Stick with me and I’ll tell you how what I call the 1% Challenge can change your life.
+And then I’m going to challenge you to take the 1% Challenge with me.

 Here’s how it works.

 Let’s say your employer offers a 401(k) plan with a default contribution of 3%.
-If you don’t actively enroll in the 401(k), your employer will choose an investment for you, deduct 3% of your gross salary, and invest it in that choice.
-(Often that’s a target date fund.)
+If you don’t actively enroll in the 401(k), your employer will invest 3% of your salary in a 401(k) account for you, probably in a target date fund.
 Your employer might even match part of that contribution.

 You never change anything because, well, life happens.
 At the end of 30 years you have a six-figure balance in your 401(k).
-Nice, but you may or may not feel like you can relax when it comes to money.
+Nice, but probably a bit short of a comfortable retirement.

 That’s where the 1% comes in.

-Instead of sticking with that 3% deduction every year for your retirement, you make one small change.
-Every year, when you get a raise, you bump your deduction by 1%.
+Instead of sticking with that 3% deduction, you bump your contribution by 1% every year when you get your raise.
 (Okay, really by one percentage point.)
-So in year two you raise your salary deduction to 4%, the following year bump it to 5%, and you keep going.
-Eventually, you bring your deduction up to 10-15% of your salary.
+So the next year you raise your salary deduction to 4%, and you keep going until you’re contributing 10-15% of your paycheck to your retirement.

-Now, you won’t notice much of a difference in your paycheck year over year.
-In fact, once you figure in the tax savings, the difference might not be much at all.
+You won’t notice much of a difference in your paycheck year over year.
+In fact, with the tax savings, the difference might not be much at all.

-But at the end of 30 years, guess what?
-If you make a decent salary, your investments match the long-term stock market average, and your annual raises do a little better than inflation, you’re a millionaire.
+But at the end of 30 years, if you make a decent salary, your investments match the long-term stock market average, and your annual raises do a little better than inflation, you’ll be a millionaire.

 If your employer matches some of your contribution and you put away enough to max out that contribution, even better.
 That’s free money.
 Plus, since most employer-sponsored retirement plans deduct money from your paycheck before calculating taxes, your tax savings can be significant.